Ex-Mente/auxi.0/doc/user/source/material_concepts.rst

     ilmc_package = ilmenite.create_package("IlmeniteC", 250.0, 1.0, 1200.0)
     print(ilmc_package)

 Different masses were created from each assay (300 kg of IlmeniteA, 500.0 kg of IlmeniteB and 250.0 kg of IlmeniteC).
 All three packages were assigned a pressure of 1 atm, which is of no consequence.
 The packages were assigned temperatures of 25, 750 and 1200 °C respectively.
-In three short lines of code, :py:mod:`auxi.modeling.process.materials` did the following for us:
+In three short lines of code, :py:mod:`auxi.modelling.process.materials` did the following for us:

 * Normalise the specified assay so that the mass fractions add up to 1.0.
 (We can choose not to do this.)
 * Calculate the mass of each compound by multiplying the component mass fraction by the total package mass.